 Even if you're hoping to lock eyes with a cute, buff guy across the elliptical station, most beauty experts do not recommend wearing a face full of makeup to the gym.
 Not only will you look ridiculous with mascara running down your cheeks as you exercise, but as soon as your start to sweat, your makeup will seep into your open pores and clog them.
 So instead of some hot guy's phone number, what you'll end up with is a face full of blemishes instead.

-Cotton sweatpants may seem like a comfortable thing to wear to yoga class, that is until you realize half way through Tree Pose that a giant sweat stain has formed in your crotch area, making it look like you peed in your pants.
-That's why you should stay away from anything made of 100 percent cotton when you're working out, and, instead, choose moisture-wicking materials that will leave you dry and odor-free.
+Cotton sweatpants may seem like a comfortable thing to wear to yoga class, that is until you realize half way through Tree Pose that a giant sweat stain has formed in your crotch area, making it look like you peed your pants.
+That's why you should stay away from anything made of 100-percent cotton when you're working out, and, instead, choose moisture-wicking materials that will leave you dry and odor-free.
 (Your fellow yogis will thank you.)